-Management is required to use judgement in determining the grouping of assets to identify their cash generating units ("CGUs") for the purposes of testing fixed assets for impairment.
+Management is required to use judgement in determining the grouping of assets to identify their cash generating units ("CGUs") for the purposes of testing property, plant and equipment for impairment.
 Judgement is further required to determine appropriate groupings of CGUs, for the level at which goodwill and intangible assets are tested for impairment.
-In addition, judgement is used to determine whether a triggering event has occurred requiring an impairment test to be completed for fixed assets and definite life intangible assets.
+In addition, judgement is used to determine whether a triggering event has occurred requiring an impairment test to be completed for property, plant and equipment and definite life intangible assets.